 Best craft beer bars in Austin

-For 50 years, Draught House has been the neighborhood watering hole for folks in the Rosedale and Hyde Park neighborhoods.
-In a city that is changing every day, this bar is untouched and looks like an old world English pub; the dark interior walls and heavy wooden furniture lend a medieval vibe, but the thoughtful and modern beer selection here is second to none.
-They offer 74 draught beers with a regional and local emphasis, including a handful of beers created by Draught House’s brewers.
-Pro tip: Arrive early if you want a table in the beer garden or bring a lawn chair and sit with the regulars who aren’t, refreshingly, too trendy.
-Oh yeah, and there are free bratwursts (until they run out) every Saturday at 5pm!
+For more than 50 years, Draught House has been the neighborhood watering hole for folks in the Rosedale and Hyde Park neighborhoods.
+In a city that seems to change every day, the bar is untouched and resembles an old world English pub with its dark interior walls and heavy wooden furniture lending a medieval vibe.
+But the thoughtful and modern beer selection here is second to none: They offer 74 draught beers with a regional and local emphasis, including a handful of beers created by Draught House’s brewers.
+Pro tip: Get here on Saturdays at 5pm for free bratwursts (until they run out).

-Hopfields is a bit of a hidden gem; the only reasonable explanation is that the nearby student population is stretching their dollars at the many kebab and burrito eateries.
+Hopfields is a bit of a hidden gem; the only reasonable explanation is that the nearby student population is stretching their dollars at the many kebab and burrito eateries on the Drag.
 The beer wall at Hopfields is eclectic and faithful to the craft industry (read: no Bud or Miller products), and the kegs rotate almost every day.
 Thanks to Maya Shabi, Hopfield’s general manager and beer curator, you’re guaranteed to find a broad range of beers like Jolly Pumpkin, Prairie Artisan Ales and Jester King, along with imports such as Brouwerij Alvinne, Brasserie DuPont, Brauerei Fruh and Brauerei Heinrich Reissdorf.
 At Hopfield’s—even with that five-dollar-a-pint local IPA—you can also find wild saisons and special release kegs, like Avery Mephistopholes or the Real Ale Mysterium Verum.
-It’s an added bonus that the casual French fare here is excellent and their burger consistently tops “Best of” lists.
-Check out the current tap list and food menu.
+It’s an added bonus that the casual French fare here is excellent.

 By serving Texas-only craft breweries, Craft Pride showcases the many styles we do well in the Lone Star State.
 You’ll find 53 drafts and two beer engines from the likes of Deep Ellum Brewing Company, Friends & Allies, Southern Star Brewing Company and many others.
 In true Texas fashion, the interior of the bar is made of wood from floor to ceiling, and Via 313 serves their famous Detroit-style pizza on the back patio.

-Easy Tiger is the stuff Sunday Fundays are made of—ping pong tables, a bake shop that is open until 2am, rare whiskeys and an impressive beer selection overseen by master sommelier Craig Collins.
+Easy Tiger is the stuff Sunday Fundays are made of—ping pong tables, a bake shop that's open until 2am, rare whiskeys and an impressive beer selection overseen by master sommelier Craig Collins.
 The permanent taps offer a mix of unique and tried-and-true craft beer from all over the country, like Dogfish Head 90 Minute Imperial IPA and Blue Owl Spirit Animal sour pale ale.
 Those who are truly committed to craft consumption can join Easy Tiger’s Mug Club, a rewards program in which members earn points that are redeemable for beers from the bar’s Reserve Beer list.
-Check out Easy Tiger’s happy hour specials here.

 In a city that loves to support independently-owned businesses, the word “chain” can be a dirty word.
 But it’s hard not to be in awe of national chain Yard House’s vast craft beer selection, despite now being owned by the same hospitality group as Olive Garden.
 Located in the Domain North, Yard House has a rotating chalkboard series with seasonal and limited picks, plus over 100 beers from breweries like 4th Tap, North Coast, Odell, Ballast Point and more.